Education in Pakistan: Gender disparity

 Even with this act, these individuals are abused and are marginalized.
 For example, hijras, or males who act "feminine" are ridiculed and harassed".
-Once again, the more “feminine” gender is targeted and have less access to opportunities than their male counterparts.
-In conclusion, gender disparity is in most apsects of life, going beyond binary genders.
+Once again, the more "feminine" gender is targeted and have less access to opportunities than their male counterparts.
+In conclusion, gender disparity is in most aspects of life, going beyond binary genders.

 Qualitative dimension

 In Pakistan, the quality of education has a declining trend.
-Shortage of teachers and poorly equipped laboratories have resulted in the out-dated curriculum that has little relevance to present-day needs.
-The education is based just on cramming and the students lack professional skills as well as communication skills when they are graduated from an institute.
-Moreover, the universities here are too expensive, due to which the Pakistani students can't afford a university to get higher education.
-Moreover, the universities here don't provide skills that have a demand in market.
+A shortage of teachers and poorly equipped laboratories have resulted in the out-dated curriculum that has little relevance to present-day needs.
+The education is based solely on cramming and the students lack professional as well as communicational skills, when they graduate from an institution.
+Moreover, the universities are expensive, due to which the Pakistani students cannot afford higher education.
+The universities do not provide skills that are in demand in the market.

-However, there have been numerous reforms to attempt to raise the quality of education in this country.
-Examples of these include; The Convention of the Rights of the Children (1989), the Millennium Development Goals (UN 1990), and the Sustainable Development Goals (2015).
-This last reform included free and compulsory education for all children, and access to quality basic education.
+However, there have been numerous reforms to attempt to raise the quality of education in Pakistan.
+Examples of these include the Convention of the Rights of the Children (1989), the Millennium Development Goals (UN 1990), and the Sustainable Development Goals (2015).
+This last reform included free and compulsory education for all children, and access to quality education at the basic level.